A Theoretical Exploratory Paper

 5.1 Cost-Performance Breakdown

-For a $100 monthly investment, current Claude clearly provides insufficient value.
-The structure where tokens are consumed in fruitless exchanges and $300 premium plans are implicitly suggested raises suspicions of intentional sales strategies.
+For a $100-200 monthly investment in the Max plan, current Claude clearly provides insufficient value from the author's perspective.
+The structure where tokens are consumed in fruitless exchanges raises questions about value delivery.

 5.2 Defining True Customer Value